washingtonpost/django-mongolier/README.md

 django-mongolier is a wrapper for `pymongo` that adds many of the happy django bits for using mongodb in a normal django app.

-You don't need any sort of special django-nosql or anything else, all you need is django >=1.31 and pymongo (and django-tastypie for the apis)
+You don't need any sort of special django-nosql or anything else, all you need is django >=1.31 and pymongo (and django-tastypie for the apis).

-The goal of this was to only abstract out the annoying bits (AutoReconnect exceptions, mainly) while leaving the fairly intuitive query syntax of `pymongo` in.
+The goal of this was to only abstract out the annoying bits (AutoReconnect exceptions, mainly) while leaving the standard query syntax of `pymongo` in.

 ## What's included